 What direct impact will these configurations have on your website?

-Themeforestpurchase a premium Theme, then import the Theme demo data.
-However, when you try to import the Theme demo data, you find it fails.
-Looking at the reason, it turns out the PHP timeout is too short; the system is set to 30, while the minimum requirement is 600.
-(Yes, SG's is only 120, but that's still much longer than 30.)
-You cannot modify this value yourself; at least, Naiba tested modifying the configuration and it didn't take effect.
-But if you use
+Looking at the reason, it turns out the PHP timeout is too small.
+The system is set to 30, but the minimum requirement is 600.
+(Yes, SG's is only 120, but it's still much longer than 30.)

 As seen in the image above, Bluehost's Plus service is priced at $5.95, while SiteGround's StartUp configuration is $3.95.
 Lower price, yet better server configuration.